NITIN0601/GenAI_Projects/GENAI/PROJECT_STRUCTURE.md

 - `get_*_manager()`: Singleton factories

 ### 5. **Singleton Pattern**
-- Global instances for managers
+- `ThreadSafeSingleton` metaclass for most managers
+- `SingletonRegistry` for classes with metaclass conflicts (LangChain)
 - Consistent state across application
-- **NEW**: PromptLoader for single YAML load
+- **NEW**: `PromptLoader` for single YAML load

 ### 6. **Configuration-Driven Design**
 - All prompts in YAML (enterprise standard)
-- Settings in Pydantic models
+- Settings in Pydantic models with `SecretStr` for secrets
 - Environment variable support
+- Centralized provider defaults from `settings.py`

 ---